emfinfo/emfinfo.github.io/README.md

 # emfinfo.github.io
 A generic repository for Java .jar libraries of the EMF school.
-To use this library in a Maven project, you can add some  lines in your pom.xml.
+To link a Maven project with a library here, you must add some lines in your pom.xml (build file).
 Example :

     <!-- additional repository -->
     <repositories>